-Department of Midwifery, School of Nursing and Midwifery, Ayatollah Taleghani Hospital, Ilam University of Medical sciences, Ilam, Iran.
+Assistant Professor in Reproductive Health, Department of Midwifery, School of Nursing and Midwifery, Ayatollah Taleghani Hospital, Ilam University of Medical Sciences, Ilam, Iran.

-Introduction: Preterm labor is an important factor for neonatal morbidity and mortality.
-In the present study, we aimed to investigate the effects of Socioeconomic Status (SES) on preterm birth and also decomposing of main inequalities determinants on preterm birth.
+Background: Preterm labor is a crucial factor in neonatal morbidity and mortality.
+The present study aims to investigate the effects of Socioeconomic Status (SES) on preterm birth and to decompose the main inequalities affecting preterm birth.